Vizuri/openshift-cicd-pipeline/exercises/Exercise-6/index.md

 We will be using podman to build our container.

-Add the following variables to the top of the Jenkinsfile.
+* Add the following variables to the top of the Jenkinsfile for the *customer-service* project by replacing the *Exercise 6 variable placeholder*  with the code below:

 ```